rafutek/simulogic/README.md

 You also need to [install docker-compose](https://docs.docker.com/compose/install/) if not already done.

+You must build the java circuit creator to use the simulator, see README in `./simulator` for details.

 ## Development

 Run `docker-compose up` to create a mysql docker container (used by the server).